Student Learning Outcomes

 - Demonstrate understanding of static equilibrium and dynamic equilibrium.

-- Apply Pascal's principle and Archimedes' principle to solve problems of fluid systems.
+- Explain Pascal's principle and Archimedes' principle.

 - Describe the components of wave and relate those components to mechanical vibrations, sound, and decibel levels.